alexbowen/redux-lenses-streaming-example/NOTES.md

 So initially, as there were no existing tests, i wrote a really simple reducer test just so i could check that webpack etc was configured correctly to run a test suite.

 3. Implement ability to search messages list.
 The data in the messages seemed to be quite arbitary and mainly numeric so i decided to allow ability to search by message topic.
 I added the tests and search term filtering of the message list first.
 For problems decribed in 2, i did not implement any UI at this point.

+4. Add the UI for the search functionality.
+Created new component for the search input.
+This is a function component and uses the React useRef hook to effectivley manage its state.
+IMO 90% the components in this app shoul be function components not class components.
+There is far too much logic in them that can be abstracted and more effectivly tested.
+Also if function components were used you could prevent a lot of uneccesary re-rendering that might contribute to the performance of the application not seeming great at the moment.

+It would have been nice to introduce some enzyme UI tests at this point but i feel there is a lot of component refactoring to do first.